fwortham4/ForrestsLock/README.md

 # ForrestsLock
-a "game"/Login Screen I built for for a Java project  through CodeCademy.
+a "game"/Login Screen I built for for a Java Script project through CodeCademy.